wp-plugins/socialphotos/readme.txt

 3. Add 'Socialphotos' widget to your templates available widget areas in `Appearances/Widgets`
 4. Create a Socialphotos stand-alone account --> www.socialphotosapp.com
 5. Follow the instructions, create hashtags and galleries.
-6. `Get code` from your gallery and Copy the generated gallery code into the widgets admin panels `Generated Gallery code' text area.
+6. `Get code` from your gallery and Copy the generated gallery code into the widgets admin panels `Generated Gallery code' text area OR put the gallery wherever you want it to appear - Posts, separate pages, homepage etc.
 7. Done!

 	Need help? http://socialphotosapp.com/support or email us at support@socialphotosapp.com